org-trello/org-trello/README.md

 (package-initialize)
 ```

-Then hit, `M-x eval-buffer` to evaluate the contents.
+Then hit `M-x eval-buffer` to evaluate the buffer's contents.

 ## melpa - ~snapshot